openharmony/docs/en/application-dev/reference/apis/js-apis-matrix4.md

 combine(options: Matrix4Transit): Matrix4Transit

 Combines the effects of two matrices to generate a new matrix object.
+The original matrix that calls this API will be changed.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full